Eastore-project/fil-deal-wrapper/README.md

 7. **Make a Local Deal with the SP**

    Create a local deal with the registered Storage Provider.
-This command uploads the specified file or folder, associates it with the SP, and records the deal in the contract.
+This command uploads the specified file or folder, associates it with the SP, and records the deal in the contract. [[on-chain deal](https://calibration.filfox.info/en/deal/209296)]

    ```bash
    wrappedeal fil local-deal \